omershreib/open_university/introduction_to_AI/Maman11_README.md

 ### 1.1 Program Architecture

-This program implements a general framework for solving search problems using graph-search algorithms and heuristic functions, as learned in the Open University Course of *Introduction to Artificial Intelligent* (semester 2026b).
+This program implements a general framework for solving search problems using graph-search algorithms and heuristic functions, as learned in the Open University Course of *Introduction to Artificial Intelligence* (semester 2026b).
-The `maman11/` package folder implements the required program solves the **Tiles (8-puzzle) problem**.
+The `maman11/` package folder implements the required program that solves the **Tiles (8-puzzle) problem**.

 This program is divided into two main parts: